neomantic-zz/arche/README.md

 If everything has been setup correctly, you can test the app using curl.

-If the arche is listening to port 3000 on localhost and its `BASE_URI` assigned to localhost, and excute `curl -H "application/hal+json" http://localhost:3000/`.
+If arche is listening to port 3000 on localhost and its `BASE_URI` is assigned to localhost, excute `curl -H "application/hal+json" http://localhost:3000/`.
 The correct response is the following:

 ``` json